 At Bristol, on November 13, the writer counted ten meteors between 11h. and 13h.
-30m., of which two only were Leonids.
+3om., of which two only were Leonids.
 The sky was, however, partly overcast.
 At Bridgwater Mr. Corder maintained a look-out between 14h. and 16h.
-10m., and
+10m., and recorded twenty-six \slashed{l}' s, including eleven Leonids with a well-defined radiant at $152^\circ + 23^\circ$.

-At Bristol, on November 14, the writer saw very few meteors, d no Leonids before midnight.
+At Bristol, on November 14, the writer saw very few meteors, and no Leonids before midnight.
 The observations were, and no Leonids before midnight. therefore, relinquished as not likely to be productive.